JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ##Results

 ###Demographics

 * 281 unique responses
 * 249 (89%) passed filters
 * Largest response from biologists: (37%), followed by Archaeologists (13%), Social scientists (13%), and Environmental scientists (11%)
-* Responses from across the carreer spectrum: 41% principle investigator/lab heads, 24% postdocs, and 16% grad students.
+* Responses from across the career spectrum: 41% principle investigator/lab heads, 24% postdocs, and 16% grad students.
 * Overwhelmingly, biggest response (85%) from academic institutions, 90% of those are research-focused.

 ###Background knowledge
-* attempted to guage familiarity with issues around data publication/sharing/access
+* attempted to gauge familiarity with issues around data publication/sharing/access

 ####Policies
 * no idea what to say here.